 Click for User Manual

-Just plug in power, ethernet, and connect SurroundPod to your receiver’s HDMI input.
-Then either open AudioTools HAA PowerCal or TurboCal, or run the HAA CinemaTools app and click the Generator button to connect to SurroundPod.
-Alternatively, open a web browser and connect to surroundpod.local:8080, or scan the QR code that appears on the screen when SurroundPod is connected.
+Plug in power, connect Ethernet, and plug SurroundPod into your receiver’s HDMI input.
+Then open AudioTools HAA PowerCal or TurboCal, run HAA CinemaTools and tap the Generator button, or enter surroundpod.local:8080 in any web browser.
+You can also scan the QR code that appears on screen when SurroundPod is connected.

 Here is the user interface as seen in the AudioTools HAA modules or HAA CinemaTools app: